gruppferi/jiraclui/README.md

 Configuration
 -------------

-The `jiracli` tool supports a configuration file (`config.yaml`) that allows users to customize various aspects of the application.
+The `jiraclui` tool supports a configuration file (`config.yaml`) that allows users to customize various aspects of the application.
 Here are some of the configurable options:

 - **Project Names:** Specify the Jira projects from which tickets should be fetched.